 Can I provide my own keys for encryption?

-I am a non-CPA (Custom Private Addressing) customer.
-How can I use IBM Cloud Object Storage over Direct Link?
+I am a non-Custom Private Addressing (CPA) customer.
+Can I use IBM Cloud Object Storage on Direct Link?

 How much does IBM Cloud Object Storage cost?

-IBM Cloud Object Storage offers scalable cloud storage, designed for high durability, resiliency and security.
+IBM Cloud Object Storage offers scalable storage for high durability, resiliency and security.